 Provided that you have been informed about the meaning of having a high and low DPO ratio, we’ll tell you more about the average APD ratio next.

-What is the average AP Days ratio?
+What Is the Average AP Days Ratio?

 The average AP days ratio is frequently used as a relevant KPI and key determinant by financial analysts to assess a company’s investment potential.
 The average APD ratio also serves as an indicator of business performance and reflects a company’s financial stability and future profitability.